auth0/docs/articles/logs/streams/amazon-eventbridge.md

  - event-streams
  - aws
  - eventbridge
+ - amazon
 contentType: how-to
 ---
-# Integrate AWS EventBridge with Auth0
+# Integrate Amazon EventBridge with Auth0

-Amazon Web Services' EventBridge is a serverless event bus that acts as an intermediary allowing you to send data from your applications to AWS services.
+Amazon EventBridge is a serverless event bus that acts as an intermediary allowing you to send data from your applications to AWS services.

 You can create an event-driven workflow using EventBridge to send your Auth0 tenant logs to the targets of your choice (e.g., AWS EC2 instances, Lambda functions, Kinesis streams, and ECS tasks).

 ## Send events from Auth0 to AWS EventBridge

-To send Auth0 events to AWS EventBridge, you will need:
+To send Auth0 events to Amazon EventBridge, you will need:

 1. A partner event source (in this case, this is Auth0)
 2. A partner event bus, which matches incoming events with the routes to which they should be targeted